What is it?

 Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the use of coconut water during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

-High blood pressure: Coconut water might lower blood pressure.
-It can increase the effects of medications used to lower blood pressure.
+Low blood pressure: Coconut water might lower blood pressure.
 Discuss your use of coconut water with your healthcare provider if you have blood pressure problems.

 Surgery: Coconut water might interfere with blood pressure control during and after surgery.
 Stop using coconut water at least two weeks before a scheduled surgery.